-- Select Markup to start editing your markup if you haven't already done so.
+- Tap Markup to start editing your markup if you haven't already done so.

-If you have used markup before, and have multiple markup layers, selecting Markup prompts you to choose which layer you want to work with.
+If you have used markup before, and have multiple markup layers, tapping Markup prompts you to choose which layer you want to work with.

 The panel displays details about the marker and tools for manipulating the selected markup.
 You can provide a label or notes, delete the marker, add an arrow, or change the marker's color.

 - Drag a marker to move it to a new location on the map.